willdurand/willdurand.github.io/_posts/2012-01-17-my-git-branching-model.md

 I experimented this model with different teams in terms of number of people and skills, and I never had more needs.
 I know some people use **release** branches but it can be handled in another way.

-All credits go to Vincent Driessen and his [Git model][successful-git-model].

 [successful-git-model]: http://nvie.com/posts/a-successful-git-branching-model/